groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/outlookoptions/textfilter/_index.md

 ---
 title: TextFilter
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The keywords used to filter messages.
+description: Sets the keywords used to filter messages.
 type: docs
 weight: 50
 url: /net/groupdocs.viewer.options/outlookoptions/textfilter/
 ---
 ## OutlookOptions.TextFilter property

-The keywords used to filter messages.
+Sets the keywords used to filter messages.

 ```csharp
 public string TextFilter { get; set; }
 ```

+### Remarks

+Use this property to render all messages that contain specific text in the subject or body.
+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-outlook-data-files/#filter-messages).

 ### See Also